SilverLabUCL/MF-GC-network-backprop-public/README.md

 # MF-GC-network-backprop-public

-This is the code necessary to reproduce all major figures for Cayco-Gajic, Clopath, and Silver 2017, "Sparse synaptic connectivity is required for decorrelation and pattern separation in feedforward networks."
+This is the code necessary to reproduce all major figures for Cayco-Gajic, Clopath & Silver 2017, "Sparse synaptic connectivity is required for decorrelation and pattern separation in feedforward networks."
 A simplified version of the biophysical model is available in the standalone folder osb_model.
 See also: http://www.opensourcebrain.org/projects/grclayer-caycogajic2017

 ### Getting started
 This repo contains both Matlab and Python code.
 In general, the Matlab scripts are designed to be run locally and Python scripts to be run on a cluster.
 All simulations require pre-generated network connectivities and input statistics, which are used by both the analytical and biophysical models.
 These can either be generated from scratch (see below) or example pre-generated models can be downloaded from a sister GitHub repo ('Pre-simulated data').